 What is PISA?

-PISA is the largest international education study in the world and is conducted every 3 years.
-More than 60 countries participate.
-PISA assesses 15-year-old students in mathematics, reading, and science.
-PISA is unique because it focuses on how well students can apply their knowledge and skills in real-life contexts.
-PISA results have been used by researchers and policymakers in the United States and around the world to chart national progress against international standards and to identify strengths and weaknesses in countries' education systems.
+PISA is the largest international comparative education study in the world and is conducted every 3 years.
+More than 60 countries participate each cycle.
+PISA assesses 15-year-old students in mathematics, reading, and science literacy.
+PISA is unique because it focuses on how well students can apply their knowledge and skills they have acquired both in and out of school in real-life contexts.
+PISA results have been used by researchers and policymakers in the United States and around the world to chart national progress against international benchmarks and to identify strengths and weaknesses in countries' education systems.

 What is the PISA Young Adult Follow-up Study and why is it important?

-Students who participated in PISA in 2012 were asked to supply contact information for a follow up study.
+Students who participated in PISA in 2012 were asked to provide contact information for a follow up study.
 Those who did are being invited to participate in the PISA Young Adult Follow-up Study.
-The study is voluntary, but only students who participated in PISA 2012 may participate in this study, and they are a unique source of this information, so it is important that everyone who is eligible participates.
+The study is voluntary, but only students who participated in PISA 2012 may participate in this study.
+These former PISA participants are a unique source of this information, so it is important that everyone who is eligible participates.

 What is the study timeline?

-Spring 2014: PISA 2012 students who supplied contact information will be contacted
+Spring 2014: PISA 2012 students who supplied contact information were contacted.

-2014-15: Some study participants will participate in a field test to try out study procedures
+Winter 2015/2016: Some study participants participated in a field test to try out study procedures.